canonical/ubuntu-pro-client/dev-docs/explanations/translations.md

   - We’ll get input from a Canonical employee who speaks the language in question.
 - **Not** accept community PRs directly changing translations.

-We generally will not support translations to a language that no Canonical-employee understands and is willing to review/help maintain.
+For a language to be supported, there must be at least one Canonical employee who speaks/reads/understands that language and is willing to review/help maintain the translation.

 We will set up a project on https://translations.launchpad.net where only Canonical employees have permission to contribute translations to Ubuntu Pro Client.
 Before every release of Ubuntu Pro Client, we will download the latest translations